Indian-boult/devops-bootcamp-app/README.md

 # devops-bootcamp-app

-This is a demo flask application.
+This is a demo flask application for devops bootcamp.